4brunu/djinni-cmake/README.md

 free to forget about it.

-After that, because in-source build is not allowed, you must move into the build subdirectory and run the following commands:
+After that, because in-source build is not allowed, you must move into the `build` subdirectory and run the following commands:

 * `cd build`
 * `cmake ..`

-By default, the build system sets internally the build type debug, thus the above commands will end in a bigger library which contains also the debug symbols and will have been compiled with no optimizations at all.<br/>
+By default, the build system sets internally the build type _Debug_, thus the above commands will end in a bigger library which contains also the debug symbols and will have been compiled with no optimizations at all.<br/>
 In order to get the release version, use the following commands instead: